 Ankle sprains are the most common volleyball injuries players can experience.
 Sprains are common and typically do not have a serious effect on the player.
-Ankle sprains are typically the most common injury among most athletes as they can easily occur during play.
+Ankle sprains are typically the most common injury among most athletes as they can easily occur during play, due to the amount of running and jumping.
 Ankle sprains that are not treated can turn into fractures or ligament/tendon injuries.
-If not treated correctly and avoiding playing time, the serious injury may need surgery to fix.
-Players should only return to play if the ankle is no longer in pain and there has been an 8 week period of no play.
+If not treated correctly playing time is not avoided, ankle sprains may need surgery to fix.
+Players should only return to play if the ankle is no longer in pain and there has been a multi-week period of no play.

-Anterior Cruciate Ligament (ACL) Injury is a common injury of many athletes across all sports, including volleyball.
-Most ACL injuries in volleyball occur from jumping and landing in a way that harms the knee.
+Anterior Cruciate Ligament (ACL) injuries are a common injury of many athletes across all sports, including volleyball.
+Most ACL injuries in volleyball occur from jumping and landing in a way that harms the knee or by making quick cuts.
 An ACL injury is unable to heal alone and needs immediate medical attention to reconstruct.
 Players are unable to get back to playing until this procedure is done and the proper recovery time is allotted.
 This can take anywhere from six to nine months.
 ACL injuries commonly jeopardize an athlete’s potential to continue playing the sport.

 Lower back pain is a common injury that occurs from playing volleyball.
 Volleyball players often face pain in their lower back from muscle or ligament strain.
 Lower back pain occurs from constant play and is very common in many athletes.
 It can be the result of hard spiking and serving or bending to receive the ball.
 Lower back pain can be treated with rest and physical therapy if needed.
 Typically this is a chronic pain that does not harm the players’ daily life or volleyball career.
 Lower back pain can escalate to greater issues which would then need to be examined by a doctor.